woodser/monero-ts/README.md

 	<i>Build Node.js or browser applications using RPC or WebAssembly bindings to <a href="https://github.com/monero-project/monero">monero-project/monero</a>.
 Wallet implementations are interchangeable by conforming to a common interface, <a href="https://moneroecosystem.org/monero-javascript/MoneroWallet.html">MoneroWallet.js</a>.</i>
 </p>

-## Sample Code
+## Sample code

 This code introduces the API used in monero-javascript.
-See the [JSDocs](https://moneroecosystem.org/monero-javascript/MoneroWallet.html) or [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) for more detail.
+See the [JSDocs](https://moneroecosystem.org/monero-javascript/MoneroWallet.html), [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf), or [Mocha tests](src/test) for more detail.

 ```js
 // import library